 Kids scary-oke is a fan favorite!
 At one point there was a mob of costume clad kids rocking out to the music on the entertainment stage.
 The music is family friendly and easy for both parents and kids to dance to.
 The Conservation Carousel and snowless tubing were open for an additional cost.

 Some serious artistry was happening at the pumpkin-carving demonstrations!
 My kids were blown away by the animals carved out of pumpkins.
 The panda pumpkin was their favorite!

 By the time we dragged our children out, our Boo at the Zoo treat bags were loaded with candy, snacks and souvenirs.
 We were one of the last cars leaving the parking lot and our kids were running and screaming “best night ever!”.

 Partying with animals for Halloween at the National Zoo doesn’t have to be over just because Boo at the Zoo is done.
-This week is the grown up version, Night of the Living Zoo.
-Have a date night or a moms night out Friday, October 27, 2017 from 6:30 to 10:00 p.m.
+Check our the grown up version, Night of the Living Zoo.
+Have a date night or a moms night out Friday.
 Parents (or any adults) can witness death-defying acts and amazing oddities, enjoy craft beer, fare from popular D.C. food trucks, a spooktacular costume contest, and performance artists while dancing to music at the DJ dance party.